 - Service Drain – customers who generate low profits and have a high cost to serve

-So, how does the packing slip fit into this?
-As suggested above, the packing slip is a high-visibility touch point for communication that tends to be underappreciated by many distributors.
-We are suggesting that you think about the humble packing slip anew.
+So, how does your messaging fit into this?
+As suggested above, these documents are high-visibility touch points for communication that tend to be underappreciated by many distributors.
+We are suggesting that you think about these humble documents anew.

 A technical note is in order, too.
-Your Customer Stratification software will need to pass each customer’s value into your enterprise resource planning (ERP) system.
-Then, you can apply the concepts discussed below and program your document management software to dynamically output to the packing slip.
-(The screenshot above shows the Customer Stratification Type displayed in the Customer Inquiry screen in Infor Distribution FACTS, a leading ERP for wholesale/distributors.)
+Your Customer Stratification software will need to insert each customer’s value into your enterprise resource planning (ERP) system.
+Then, you can apply the concepts discussed below and program your document management software to dynamically output to the appropriate document.
+The screenshot above shows the Customer Stratification Type displayed in the Customer Inquiry screen in Infor’s CloudSuite Distribution, a leading ERP for wholesale/distributors.

-So, how might you leverage the insights gained from a Customer Stratification analysis to deliver on-point packing slip messages that resonate with the four customer groups you serve?
+So, how might you improve your wholesale distribution strategy by leveraging the insights gained from a Customer Stratification analysis to deliver on-point messages that resonate with the four customer groups you serve?
 Consider the following examples:

 Applying business logic from your ERP application and outputting the data through your document management application should be used to personalize the message.
 To continue the example above, if you know that a Core customer has purchased an item from a product class that you support with in-house sales engineers, your message might read: “Did you know that we support [PRODUCT CLASS] with industry experts who can help you win more bids?
 Call us today for details.”